admiralnelson/modded_modded_1257ad/script/readme.md

 procedure: a script that returns no values

 NOTE: there are cf scripts in function, because they do return value, but also act as conditional function. ~~blame memeworld for that~~

+"but why?" you ask
+to reduce unreadable abomination mess in module_script to more structured readable form.